MarttiWu/random-restart-hill-climbing-one-max/README.md

 # Random-restart Hill Climbing Algorithm

-The Hill Climbing Algorithm is a simple heuristic method which simulates the behavior of human beings during mountain climbing.
+The Random-restart Hill Climbing Algorithm is a improvement of Hill Climbling Algorithm.

+When being stuck in local optima, it just simply random a new point.

 Pros:
 1. More efficient than Exhaustive Search, due to the avoidance of overall search.